symfony/symfony-docs/http_client.rst

         }
     }

-Then configure the framework to use your callback:
+Then configure Symfony to use your callback:

 .. configuration-block::